Readiness check first

-Start with a free repo-backed readiness snapshot.
+Start with a readiness check.

 Purpose